bakeryhouse/bakeryhouse.github.io/README.md

-# Bakery House La Cañada
+# All images and information belong to the Bakery House La Cañada 2021